Reoptimize-Systems/xfemm/mfemm/README.txt

 To speed the creation of Finite Element problem files from Octave/Matlab the system of m-files provided with this package was created.
-In parallel, a separate project (pfemm) was created to allow the native compilation and running of the core magnetics solution and meshing algorithms on non-windows systems.
-As FEMM was licenced under the Alladin Free Public Licence, the pfemm project was licenced under the same terms.
+In parallel, a separate project (cfemm) was created to allow the native compilation and running of the core magnetics solution and meshing algorithms on non-windows systems.
+As FEMM was licenced under the Alladin Free Public Licence, the cfemm project was licenced under the same terms.